 The Basic Requirements

 Individuals who have a two-year associate’s degree in the culinary arts are not required to have any job experience.
 The basic educational requirement is a GED or high school diploma.
-Those who do not have one can qualify through showing they have earned at least 100 hours of continuing education credits.
+Those who do not have one can qualify by showing they have earned at least 100 hours of continuing education credits.
 The three mandatory culinary classes can count towards the 100 credit hour requirement.

-Three Required Classes
+The Three Required Classes

 A supervisory management class will teach students how to direct food service workers while planning and controlling every aspect of the work process.
-This class will teach team leaders and supervisors in the food service industry techniques for effective planning and the importance of problem-solving tools.
+In addition, this class will train team leaders and supervisors in the foodservice industry techniques for effective planning and the importance of problem-solving tools.

 Those who meet these qualifications can take the written exam that consists of 100 multiple choice questions that must be completed in one hour.
 A score of 70 percent is required to pass.
 Next, candidates must take a practical skill proficiency test within two and half hours at a test site approved by the ACF.
 Those who earn a score of 75 percent pass and become an official certified culinarian.

 Related Resource: Top 10 Best Culinary Schools in Pennsylvania

 How Much Does It Cost To Become Certified as a Culinarian?